rajasree-retnamma/rajasree-retnamma.github.io/aboutme.md

 I hold a **B.Tech.
 (Hons.) in Chemical Engineering** from the University of Calicut, India, followed by an **M.Tech. and Ph.D.** from the prestigious Indian Institute of Technology Bombay.
 My doctoral research, titled *"Computer-Aided Synthesis, Design and Optimization of Pressure Swing Adsorption (PSA) Processes"*, laid the foundation for my career in advanced process modeling.
 After my Ph.D., I pursued a **Post-Doctoral Fellowship** at Eindhoven University of Technology, Netherlands, where I explored the kinetics of automotive exhaust gas catalysis through modeling.

-My career has taken me across continents and institutions, including roles as a Researcher at the National Laboratory for Energy and Geology (LNEG) in Lisbon, Portugal; Research Professor at Hankyong National University, South Korea; Senior Research Associate at the National Chemical Laboratory, Pune, India; and Assistant Professor at Birla Institute of Technology and Science, Pilani, India, among others.

-From 2021 to 2024, I was working as a Professor, Department of Chemical Engineering at Saintgits College of Engineering, Kottayam, India.
+My career has spanned continents and institutions, encompassing diverse roles such as Researcher at the National Laboratory for Energy and Geology (LNEG) in Lisbon, Portugal; Research Professor at Hankyong National University, South Korea; Senior Research Associate at the National Chemical Laboratory, Pune, India; and Assistant Professor at Birla Institute of Technology and Science, Pilani, India, among others, while I have also served as a Professor in the Department of Chemical Engineering at Saintgits College of Engineering, Kottayam, India.

 ### My Expertise